 There was a similar addiction to technology which could be as powerful and distracting.
 Several books recently exposed the addictive power of social media apps like Instagram, Facebook and TikTok.
 Young people spend hours per day on these apps.

 Properly raising children requires parents to wake up early in the mornings and perform dull chores that go on for several years.
 It also requires focus and presence.
 People accustomed to chemically altering their minds and irregular sleep schedules will have great difficulty transitioning to a life of boring routines and structure.
-Many Millennials subconsciously avoided marriage and having children simply to preserve their lifestyle – whether they were addicted to drugs, alcohol, social media, or “hooking up” with new partners.
+Many Millennials subconsciously avoided marriage and having children simply to preserve their lifestyle – whether they were addicted to drugs, alcohol, social media, or casual sex.

 Environment Sets the Tone

 Environment matters.
 When the environment around you does not seem conducive to serious courtship and marriage, then there is a high probability you will not seek those things.
 On the other hand, if you see the majority around you acting more mature and marrying earlier, then you will seek potential life partners from the outset and look for a different set of qualities.

 A lot of young men, being naturally competitive, may not necessarily envision a life of casual sex but become seduced into it after observing their peers engaging in the lifestyle.
 Young men enter a sort of arms race against one another.
 Many of them will think: “Why should I settle down early when the other guys are hooking up with so many girls now?
 Are they cooler or better than me?
 I have to prove that I can do it to!”
 This will lead him down the rabbit hole of “hook up culture” which could become addictive.
 It may take years to undo this lifestyle.

 Young women compete with each other too.
 If they think showing off their bodies on social media or having sex with the more popular guys will raise their status or secure a higher status man, then many of them will act accordingly.